 Project began: January 2019

 The game was developed by myself and Ted "Rocky" Pope.
-My responsibilities include:
+As the lead designer, my responsibilities include:

 - Designing the health system

 - Designing item upgrades

 - Outlining and developing the map generation behavior